 We are a diversified mortgage and real estate services business.
 We provide mortgage insurance and products and services to the real estate and mortgage finance industries through our two business segments-Mortgage Insurance and Services.
 Our Mortgage Insurance segment provides credit-related insurance coverage, principally through private mortgage insurance, as well as other credit risk management solutions to mortgage lending institutions nationwide.
 We provide our mortgage insurance products mainly through our wholly-owned subsidiary, Radian Guaranty.
-Our Services segment is a fee-for-service business that offers a broad array of services to market participants across the mortgage lenders, financial institutions, mortgage and real estate investors and government entities, among others, with information and other resources and services that are used to originate, evaluate, acquire, securitize, service and monitor residential real estate and loans secured by residential real estate.
-Our mortgage services include transaction management services such as loan review, RMBS securitization and distressed asset reviews, services related to single family rental properties; real estate valuation services; real estate brokerage services; and title and settlement services that include title search, settlement and closing services.
-We provide our Services products and services products and services primarily through Clayton and its subsidiaries, including Green River Capital, Red Bell and ValuAmerica.
+Our Services segment is a fee-for-service business that offers a broad array of services to market participants across the mortgage and real estate value chain.
+These services are comprised of mortgage services and real estate services that provide mortgage lenders, financial institutions, mortgage and real estate investors and government entities, among others, with information and other resources and services that are used to originate, evaluate, acquire, securitize, service and monitor residential real estate and loans secured by residential real estate.
+Our mortgage services include transaction management services such as loan review, RMBS securitization and distressed asset reviews, servicer and loan surveillance and underwriting.
+Our real estate services include: REO asset management; review and valuation services related to single family rental properties; real estate valuation services; real estate brokerage services; and title and settlement services that include title search, settlement and closing services.
+We provide our Services products and services primarily through Clayton and its subsidiaries, including Green River Capital, Red Bell and ValuAmerica.